Samrudhi131/rbi-regulatory-dashboard/README.md

 # RBI Regulatory Compliance Dashboard — Basel III & NPA KPI Tracker

 ## Business Context
 Banks operating in India must continuously monitor and report key regulatory metrics to the Reserve Bank of India (RBI).
 Manual tracking across business units creates a reporting lag and compliance risk.
-This project automates the ingestion, computation, and visualization of critical Basel III and RBI-mandated KPIs — with automated breach alerts — enabling the finance team to shift from reactive to proactive compliance monitoring.
+This project automates the ingestion, computation, and visualization of critical Basel III and RBI-mandated KPIs with automated breach alerts, enabling the finance team to shift from reactive to proactive compliance monitoring.

 ## Approach
 - Modeled mock bank financial data (capital, risk-weighted assets, NPA portfolios, liquidity positions) in MySQL